 2. – Low on Refrigerant

-Another major cause that makes air conditioning units ice up.
+Another major cause that makes air conditioning units freeze up.
 This unfortunately has to be fixed by a professional, and when I mean fixed, I don’t mean just add gas and go.
 Sure that may be the cheap way (for now) but R22 has recently tripled in price, and customers that have leaking systems are going to find that out quickly, that the yearly or monthly gas and go is not going to be in their best interest.

 Your technician should perform a full system leak search and fix the problem accordingly, which in most cases is not going to be cheap.